sn3p/MvReporter/README.md

 ## Notes

-1. This is a modified version of Mavericks IRC Reporter v2.0 beta2 originally by [Mv]DarkViper, www.mvreporter.de
-which was edited by Rush.
-I have released an updated version (3.0 XR3) since people liked what I did.
+1. This is a modified version of Mavericks IRC Reporter v2.0 beta2 originally by [Mv]DarkViper, which was edited by Rush.
+Altgamer released an updated version (3.0 XR3).

 2. This is **!EXPERIMENTAL!** and not finished.
 Or maybe it is.
 Who knows.